gharials/dev-path/docs/internet-web/web-pages.md

 ## Linking resources with HTML

 The resources needed by an HTML are specified with the `<link>` tag within the `<head>` tag of the HTML document.
-The external resources are usually stored in the server's [static directory](websites.md#serving-static-contents).
+The external resources are usually stored in the server's [static directory](web-servers.md#serving-static-contents), but can be in an external server too.
 After receiving an HTML, browsers [send requests to the server](./web-servers.md#how-an-http-server-serves-websites) for each of the specified resources.

 An HTML may also need JavaScript files.
 They are specified as external resources with the `<script>` tag.